List of Pepper Ann episodes: Season 3 (1999–2000)

+Half-hour episode.
+Milo, Nicky and Pepper Ann's latest argument causes the three to split up, while flashbacks show how the trio met up in the first place.

 Season 4 (2000–01)

-The fourth season of Pepper Ann consists of 13 episodes (23 segments).
+The fourth season (Note: Several sites and guides erroneously refer to Season 4 as Season 5 due to the previous season being aired across ABC and UPN.
+The season's ABC packaging codes reflect this.) of Pepper Ann consists of 13 episodes (23 segments).
 Due to crediting inconsistencies, the episodes are ordered below by their package order (as initially featured on Disney+) and not their original broadcast order.

 Note: This season was produced concurrently with the previous season, and is sometimes considered part of the third season.
 Episodes from this season premiered on ABC, UPN, and Disney Channel (in syndication).